vaishnavi404/vaishnavi404/README.md

 - 👋 Hi, I’m @vaishnavi404
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...machine learning
+- 🌱 I’m currently learning ...machine learning, react js, vanilla javascript, django.
-- 💞️ I’m looking to collaborate on ...IT companies
+- 💞️ I’m looking for opprotunity to work in  ...IT companies
 - 📫 How to reach me ...by my mail id vaishnavib173@gmail.com

 <!---